CEXTBurmawala/notes/deploy/deploy_to_Prod_jenkins.md

 ### Deployment process
 - Log into Jenkins
-- navigate to Team Pro > non-Prod (UAT)
+- navigate to Team Pro > Prod
 - Choose the project to be deployed and click on the 'Name'
 - Click on 'Build with Parameters' from left navigation pane
 - Fill in these fields:
-	- SAFETY_CHECK: The 'DBASE' INTERNAL IP address
+	- SAFETY_CHECK: The 'DBASE' INTERNAL IP address (from Word doc)
 	- DESCRIPTION: Provide description ex: initial deploy
 	- GIT_TAG: provide tag for release version (ex. v1.0.0)
 	- BYPASSS_TAG: un-check box  (if tag already exists on github, check the box).